 Original Court Document: View Document

-Reasoning: To establish aiding and abetting liability under § 924(c), the government needed to demonstrate Rutledge's association with the drug trafficking crime, his knowledge of the firearm’s use by a co-conspirator, and his involvement in acts related to the firearm.
+To establish aiding and abetting liability under § 924(c), the government needed to demonstrate Rutledge's association with the drug trafficking crime, his knowledge of the firearm’s use by a co-conspirator, and his involvement in acts related to the firearm.
+Rutledge admitted to all required elements, including his role in the conspiracy and his actions that connected him to the firearm.